neoforged/Documentation/versioned_docs/version-1.21.1/blocks/index.md

 - `Player#canUseGameMasterBlocks` is called if the block is an instance of `GameMasterBlock`.
 This determines whether the player has the ability to destroy creative-only blocks.
 If `false`, the pipeline moves to the "finishing" stage.
 - Server-only: `Player#blockActionRestricted` is called.
 This determines whether the current player cannot break the block.
 If `true`, the pipeline moves to the "finishing" stage.
 - Server-only: `BlockEvent.BreakEvent` is fired.
 If canceled or `getExpToDrop` returns -1, the pipeline moves to the "finishing" stage.
 The initial canceled state is determined by the above three methods.
     - Server-only: `PlayerEvent.HarvestCheck` is fired.
-If `canHarvest` returns `false` or the `BlockState` passed into the break event is null, then the initial exp for the event will be 0.
+If `HarvestCheck#canHarvest` returns `false` or the `BlockState` passed into the break event is null, then the initial exp for the event will be 0.
     - Server-only: `IBlockExtension#getExpDrop` is called if `PlayerEvent.HarvestCheck#canHarvest` returns `true`.
 This value is passed to `BlockEvent.BreakEvent#getExpToDrop` to be used later in the pipeline.
 - Server-only: `IBlockExtension#canHarvestBlock` is called.
 This determines whether the block can be harvested, i.e. broken with drops.
 - `IBlockExtension#onDestroyedByPlayer` is called.
 If it returns `false`, the pipeline moves to the "finishing" stage.
 In that `IBlockExtension#onDestroyedByPlayer` call: